MP for Faversham and Mid Kent

 Shadow Secretary of State for Work and Pensions

 Helen Whately is a Conservative MP for Faversham and Mid Kent, first elected in 2015.
-She currently serves as Shadow Secretary of State for Work and Pensions, following a ministerial career in health and the Treasury and various parliamentary roles on select committees.
+She has held ministerial positions in health and in the Treasury, and from November 2024 has served as Shadow Secretary of State for Work and Pensions.
+Throughout her Parliament career she has also chaired committees and served in the government’s health and digital portfolios.

-Declares seven financial interests, including five entries for donations or other support for activities as an MP, one entry for gifts/benefits/hospitality from UK sources, and one miscellaneous item.
+Declared financial interests include seven entries for donations and other support for activities as an MP, plus one entry for gifts or benefits from UK sources, and one miscellaneous entry.

 Generated 21 February 2026